sabio-engineering/cookbook-dvelp/handbook/information-security/asset-management.md

 ### Register of Devices

-All devices used for DVELP businesses mist be registered on the [Device Log](https://docs.google.com/spreadsheets/d/1DV6c4mM0YExWZbqztMBWbKUqNlQjDYSBWLHTuvpn3ls/edit#gid=90742438).
+All devices used for DVELP businesses must be registered on the [Device Log](https://docs.google.com/spreadsheets/d/1DV6c4mM0YExWZbqztMBWbKUqNlQjDYSBWLHTuvpn3ls/edit#gid=90742438).

 This forms a part of the onboarding process and must also be completed if